bioinformaticsdotca/MIC_2023/module5/metagenome_mags_lab.md

 **metaWRAP bin_refinement module** (<https://github.com/bxlab/metaWRAP>)

-MetaWRAP uses CheckM to optimize the quality of bins.
+MetaWRAP uses CheckM\[10\] and Binning_refiner\[11\] to optimize the quality of bins.
 It takes up to 3 different sets of bins at a time.
 Since you are using two binning algorithms, you will specify the -A and -B parameter options.
 If you used a third, you would add the -C option.

-**WARNING: DO NOT RUN metaWRAP!!!**
+**WARNING: DO NOT RUN MetaWRAP!**

-Since metawrap uses checkm and it takes quite a bit of time to complete.
+Since MetaWRAP uses CheckM and it takes quite a bit of time to complete.
 We precomputed the refined bins taking 31 minutes using 28 threads and 34 GB.